kcohen1997/EMS-Shopify-Loadsheet-Builder/README.md

 ## How To Create Executable File

-### Step 1: Download Product CSV File from Volusion and Python File From Repository (create_shopify_loadsheet.py)
+### Step 1: Download Product CSV File from Shopify and Python File From Repository (create_shopify_loadsheet.py)

-If using sample csv file, download "volusion_sample_data.csv"
+If using sample csv file, download "shopify_sample_data.csv"

 ### Step 2: Download the following onto your computer: